mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-1.md

 await-ing a coroutine will immediately invoke that coroutine.
 Control will never be ceded to the event-loop.
 The behavior is effectively the exact same as calling a regular function.

-await-ing a task (or future or any other object) is different.
+await-ing a task (or future) is different.
 I recognize it's somewhat tautological, but I'm going to say it anyways: await-ing a task invokes that task's __await__() method.

-That method cedes control to the event-loop passing a reference to itself in the process (i.e. `yield self`); crucially the `__await__` method does not otherwise finish executing.

-The event-loop

-The event-loop returns to its endless cycle of popping items off its queue and running them.
-Eventually, it will run and finish the task which was await-ed.
-Now, without the event-loop interceding, control and the return value of that task will be provided to the original await statement.
+Roughly speaking, the __await__() method cedes control to the event-loop, and adds a callback to the awaited task indicating it should resume this task when its done.
+In practice, it's slightly more convoluted, but not by too much.
+You'll get to see all the details soon!